carted/handling-variable-length-text-tf/README.md

 # Handling variable-length text sequences in TensorFlow

-This repository code for the following series of blog posts:
+This repository hosts code for the following series of blog posts:

 * Handling variable-length text sequences in TensorFlow (Part I)
 * Handling variable-length text sequences in TensorFlow (Part II)